jimyoshida/self-taught-devops/SWE-History.md

 On 7 May 2019, Google announced that the Kotlin programming language is now its preferred language for Android app developers.

-🌏WebAssembly became a World Wide Web Consortium recommendation on 5 December 2019.

 Rust added support for async/await with version 1.39.0 in 2019.

 In 2019, the JS Foundation and Node.js Foundation merged to form the OpenJS Foundation.